Mike Smith (basketball, born 1987): College career

 Smith experienced his best season as a senior.
 He averaged 17.9 points and 6.8 rebounds per game and was named first team All-Conference and the Atlantic Sun Player of the Year.
 At the conclusion of the season, he was also named an honorable mention All-American by the Associated Press.
 For his ETSU career, Smith scored 1,783 points.

 Professional career

 Smith was not drafted in the 2011 NBA draft.
 He instead signed with Eisbären Bremerhaven in Germany's Basketball Bundesliga.
 He averaged 8.3 points per game in his first professional season and led the team in three point shooting percentage.
 After being drafted by the Iowa Energy in the 2012 NBA Development League Draft, Smith missed the entire 2012–13 season with a wrist injury suffered in practice.
 For the 2013–14 season he signed with Liège Basket in Belgium.
 Smith averaged 16.6 points and 5.1 rebounds per game in the BLB.
 For the 2014–15 season he signed with Belfius Mons-Hainaut.

-Smith was forced to retire in August of 2019 after being diagnosed with a serious heart condition.
+Smith was forced to retire in August 2019 after being diagnosed with a serious heart condition.